 Eating foods that are low in FODMAPs* can be helpful for many individuals by helping them better control their symptoms related to Irritable Bowel Syndrome (IBS).
 However, finding low FODMAP products, like a good bread, can be tricky.
 If you are currently following a low FODMAP diet, I invite you to read this article to […]

 This article was originally written on August 19, 2020 and updated on April 14, 2021.
 What is histamine?
 Histamine is a chemical compound derived from the amino acid histidine.
 It is known for its role in the body’s immune response to foreign proteins, especially the allergic response.
 During an allergic reaction, antibodies cause histamine to […]

 It is possible to react to the consumption of certain foods through various symptoms such as digestive issues, migraines, rashes, or others.
 Symptoms can occur at any period during the course of a lifetime.
 How do you know if it is an allergy, intolerance, or food sensitivity, and how can you identify which foods are […]

 This article was originally written on April 21, 2020 and updated on October 13, 2021.
 The popularity of collagen supplements has exploded in recent years.
 Collagen is also being introduced to a variety of processed foods such as protein bars, teas and creamers.
-There are also foods that are naturally rich in collagen, the most popular of which is bone broth.
-Collagen is credited with a large range of benefits, […]
+There are also foods that are naturally rich in collagen, the most […]

 We often hear that it is important to have a snack or to eat carbohydrates before a workout in order to have enough energy.
 But could it also be beneficial for sports performance to train on an empty stomach?
 Let’s shed some light on this question!